-Hurricane Florence Lessens To Category Three, Will Actually Cause More Problems
+Hurricane Florence Downgraded To Category Three, Will Actually Cause More Problems

 — NHC_TAFB (@NHC_TAFB) September 12, 2018

-The National Weather Service in Wilmington has been one of the most active in tracking the storm and said “This will likely be the storm of a lifetime for portions of the Carolina coast.”
-That has led to mandatory evacuations with the Inquisitr reporting over 1.5 million people have evacuated from the path of the storm.
+The National Weather Service in Wilmington has been one of the most active in tracking the storm and said, “This will likely be the storm of a lifetime for portions of the Carolina coast.”
+That has led to mandatory evacuations, with the Inquisitr reporting that over 1.5 million people have evacuated from the path of the storm.

 Like Hurricane Harvey, which remained over Houston for several days, the path of Florence has stalled due to a high-pressure system weakening, slowing down the storm along its path.
 That projected path has Florence turning when it hits North Carolina and running down along the coast toward Georgia.

 Despite being lowered to a Category 3 storm, the winds will still be very strong, with winds projected at 120 mph when it hits the Carolina coast just north of Wilmington on Friday.
-The winds will be even stronger leading up to landfall, with winds currently recorded at over 145mph.
+The winds will be even stronger leading up to landfall, with winds currently recorded at over 145 mph.

-As with any hurricane, it is flooding that will have the biggest impact with projections of surges over two feet in parts of North Carolina.
-Those surges are forecast to arrive on Thursday night and continue through the weekend, leading officials to call for evacuations before the surges arrive, while people can still leave the area.
+As with any hurricane, it is flooding that will have the biggest impact, with projections of surges over two feet in parts of North Carolina.
+Those surges are predicted to arrive on Thursday night and continue through the weekend, leading officials to call for evacuations before the surges arrive, while people can still leave the area.

 Things can change quickly and residents have been urged to keep an eye on forecasts with Florence’s wind speed jumping from 75 mph to 130 mph in one day.